SENIOR-FRIENDLY TECH OPTIONS: LEARN THE SECRETS OF AGING GRACEFULLY AT HOME

 Creating extra sources of lighting need not be costly or cumbersome.
 Myriad lighting options exist on the market that are senior-friendly in addition to being extremely affordable.
 Consider portable LED-style light switches that feature magnetic or stick-on functionality for an instant and convenient source of bright light, or easy-to-install light tape that can be placed in nearly any location within a home, such as in bathrooms, on staircases, in cabinets, in hallways, drawers, and much more.

-Your bathroom is a critically important location within your home where safety needs to be prioritized at the highest levels.
-With a bathroom’s smooth floor surfaces, water from baths and showers can create hazardous conditions for seniors to slip, fall, and possibly create serious injury to themselves.
+Your bathroom is a critically important location within your home where safety needs to be prioritized.
+With a bathroom’s smooth floor surfaces, water from baths and showers can create hazardous conditions for seniors to slip, fall, and possibly incur serious injury.